 - LinkedIn crops vertical video into 1:1 in the newsfeed.
 Video will fit vertical size when expanded.

-- Horizontal video displays in full ratio in news feed.
+- Horizontal video displays in full ratio in the news feed.

 - Like Facebook, videos autoplay without sound.
 People need to tap to get sound.